 Third-party encryption programs

 TrueCrypt used to be one of the most popular open-source disk encryption software programs, but its developers stopped maintaining it in 2014.
-Security experts are still torn over whether it's safe to use.
+Security experts are still torn on whether it's safe to use.
 To be on the safe side, stick with a product that's regularly tested and updated.
-The following products are a few open-source products that are well regarded:
+These are a few open-source products that are well regarded:

-- VeraCrypt: Free software that runs in Windows, Mac OS X and Linux.
-Frequently gets the highest ratings from users and third-party testers.
+- VeraCrypt is free software that runs on Windows, Mac OS X and Linux.
+It frequently gets the highest ratings from users and third-party testers.

 Many anti-malware vendors, such as Symantec, Kaspersky, Sophos and ESET, include encryption in their security suites or sell it as a stand-alone product.
-For a side-by-side comparison of the best retail encryption software on the market, visit the landing page on our sister site, Top Ten Reviews.
+For a side-by-side comparison of the best retail encryption software on the market, visit our sister site Top Ten Reviews.

 USB drives should also be encrypted, because when you copy files from an encrypted disk to a USB drive, the files can be automatically decrypted.

 "It's important to educate employees that once they send a file via email or copy it to a USB thumb drive, that data is no longer protected by that encryption," said Joe Siegrist, vice president and general manager of LogMeIn's LastPass password management software.

-To ensure files on a USB device are encrypted, use software like Microsoft BitLocker To Go, open-source software or purchase USB drives that come with encryption, such as IronKey, SanDisk and Kanguru.
+To ensure files on a USB device are encrypted, use software like Microsoft BitLocker To Go or open-source software, or purchase USB drives that come with encryption, such as IronKey, SanDisk and Kanguru.

 Best practices for computer encryption